 Given the significant increase in driver usage for higher handicap golfers since 1996, the driving distance data was recalculated for only shots hit with a driver.
 These data are presented in Figure 14.
-It can be seen that while there have been fluctuations in the average driving distance between 1996 and 2016, the average distance in 2016 is 9 yards longer than in 1996 (compared to a 13 yard difference when considering all clubs used).
-The largest overall distance increase from 1996 to 2015 has been observed for the highest handicap golfers (14 yards) with the increase observed for both the <6 and 6-12 categories being 12 yards and the 13-20 handicap category averaging 10 yards longer in 2016 than in 1996.
+It can be seen that whilst there have been fluctuations in the average driving distance between 1996 and 2019, the average distance in 2019 is 11 yards longer than in 1996 (compared to a 16-yard difference when considering all clubs used).
+The overall distance increase from 1996 to 2019 observed for the highest handicap golfers and the 13-20 group is 11 yards, the increase for the 6-12 group is 1 yard and the increase for the <6 group is 7 yards.